jefferyhoffman/project-3-starter/README.md

 * [Authors](#authors)
 * [Visuals](#visuals)

+### User Story
+As young people yearning to create and conversate about music notation with other users online,
+We want to be able to discuss music theory in detail with friends online on a music notation based forum board.
+So That we can safely communicate with other users online in a musically driven environment

 ### Description
+Discussion Board with heavy emphasis on music notation and conversation.
+In-tune sense of music composition and arrangement.

-When a user comes to our site, they are asked to enter information.
+When a user comes to our site, they are asked to enter login information (username and password).
-This information includes name, age, and instrument that they play.
-They then can see a card with all of this information on it.
+If this information is unavailable, they are sent to the sign-up page.
+Once logged in they are able to see all posts on the board, also they are able to create a post, or reply to an existing one.

 Automatically pairs up with third party API.
 Cards can be moved and grouped together

 It's essentially a forum that allows users to create music notation sheets through an npm that is then printed on the screen they can send to each other (along with some other features).
-If the music notation part proves too difficult I had a backup idea of a karaoke database list that is arranged by artist/name/song/id number that a user can add onto through the forum.
 -Alex

 ### Installation
 Git clone the repository.
-Go to server.js folder and "npm install" to install the required dependencies.
+Go to the server folder and "yarn install" to install the required dependencies.
-Go to root directory and "npm start" to start client.
+Go to root directory and "yarn start:dev" to start client.

 ### Usage
-React
-Express.js
-Node.js
-MongoDB / MySQL
+<ul><li>Vexflow</li>
+<li>MySQL</li>
+<li>React</li>
+<li>Express.js</li>
+<li>Node.js</li></ul>

 ### License